 The PASSporT format defines a token that can be carried by signaling protocols, including SIP, to cryptographically attest the identify of callers.
-Not all telephone calls use Internet signaling protocols, however, and some calls use them for only part of their signaling path.
+Not all telephone calls use Internet signaling protocols, however, and some calls use them for only part of their signaling path, or cannot reliably deliver SIP header fields end-to-end.
 This document describes use cases that require the delivery of PASSporT objects outside of the signaling path, and defines architectures and semantics to provide this functionality.